-Buffalo's AIM is 111% of its combined city and school tax levy and Syracuse's AIM is 72% of its combined city and school tax levy - yet Albany's AIM is only 7.24% of our combined city and school tax levy.
+Buffalo's AIM is 109% of its combined city and school tax levy and Syracuse's AIM is 70% of its combined city and school tax levy - yet Albany's AIM is only 7.14% of our combined city and school tax levy.
 The contrast is stark.
-This number is almost four times less than Utica, almost seven times less than Rochester, almost ten times less than Syracuse, and more than 15 times less than Buffalo.
+This number is almost four times less than Utica, seven times less than Rochester, almost ten times less than Syracuse, and more than 15 times less than Buffalo.

 The City of Albany's combined city and school tax levy is the second largest, and just a few million dollars from being the largest.
-In other words, in actual dollars, our combined tax levy is higher than Buffalo's, Syracuse's, and Utica's - three cities that receive between two and almost five times as much AIM per capita as Albany.
-Our residents pay more than three times the property taxes per capita but receive almost five times less AIM per capita than Buffalo.
+In other words, in actual dollars, our combined city and school tax levy is higher than Buffalo's, Syracuse's, and Utica's - three cities that receive between two and almost five times as much AIM per capita as Albany.
+Our residents pay three times the property taxes per capita but receive almost five times less AIM per capita than Buffalo.
 Our residents pay almost twice as much property taxes per capita but receive half the AIM per capita of Utica.
 I believe there is no clearer picture that the City of Albany is treated like no other city in the State year after year.

-When I have appeared before this body before, the issue of payments under Section 19-A of the Public Lands Law made to the City of Albany has been raised.
-While we receive a payment from New York State under 19-A for the very Plaza we sit in today that destroyed neighborhoods and has caused a significant negative impact on the vitality of Albany's South End and Mansion neighborhoods, this payment is just 0.29% of the value of the property the State owns in Albany.
+When I have provided testimony before your Committees in prior years, the issue of payments under Section 19-A of the Public Lands Law made to the City of Albany has been raised.
+While we receive a payment from New York State under 19-A for the Empire State Plaza - a state government complex that destroyed neighborhoods and has caused a significant negative impact on the vitality of Albany's South End and Mansion neighborhoods - this payment is just 0.29% of the value of the property the State owns in Albany.

 Slide 9 provides you with a chart that adds 19-A and other state aid into the AIM equation.
-Even with 19-A, the City of Albany receives less state aid as a percentage of its municipal general fund than every other large upstate city, with the exception of Schenectady.
-Buffalo receives almost two-and-a-half times more state aid as a percentage of its general fund.
+Even with 19-A, the City of Albany received less state aid as a percentage of its 2019 municipal general fund than every other large upstate city, except for Schenectady.
+Buffalo received almost two-and-a-half times more state aid as a percentage of its general fund.
 However, their combined city and school tax levy is almost \$30 million dollars less than Albany's.
 It bears repeating - this is simply unfair.

-I am not suggesting that these municipalities do not need the AIM that they receive.
+I am not suggesting these municipalities do not need the AIM they receive.
 I provide this information because I think it is critically important to understand what grave impact this inequity is having on the City of Albany.
-The reality for our City is that people living in some of the poorest census tracks in the region are bearing the unfair burden of the State's refusal to provide AIM at even half the level that it provides to other cities.
-I want to stress that our ask is to get us to half of where we should be - a level that still doesn't put us on par with Utica.
+The reality for our City is that people living in some of the poorest census tracks in the region are bearing the unfair burden of the State's refusal to provide AIM at even half the level it provides to other cities.
+I want to stress our ask is to get us to half of where we should be - a level that still doesn't put us on par with Utica.